Gateway Flag Football

 9) Passing

-• Shovel passes are allowed but must be received beyond LOS.
+• Shovel passes are allowed.

 • QB has a 7-second pass clock; if not thrown in 7 seconds, play is dead, down consumed, ball returns to LOS.